detiuaveiro/ua-thesis-template/README.md

 easy-to-use alternative.
 Here follow the main commands you will need should you choose to go along with this too.
 ```
+$ mkdir mythesis
+$ git init .
+$ git commit --allow-empty -n -m "Initial commit."
-$ git subtree add  --prefix $DESTDIR git@github.com:fabiomaia/ua-thesis-template.git master --squash;
+$ git subtree add  --prefix document https://github.com/detiuaveiro/ua-thesis-template.git master --squash;
-$ git subtree pull --prefix $DESTDIR git@github.com:fabiomaia/ua-thesis-template.git master --squash;
+$ git subtree pull --prefix document https://github.com/detiuaveiro/ua-thesis-template.git --squash;
 ```

-They should be self explanatory, but:
+- The first line will init a new repository for your thesis
+- It will create an initial commit
-- The first of these will pull this repository for the first time to `$DESTDIR`.
+- It will pull this repository for the first time to `document`
 - The second is used for subsequent pulls.

-This assumes that you are within an already initialized git repo.
-Look for more on the documentation.
+The result should be a git repository for your thesis work.
+In the `$DESTDIR` (e.g. `document`) you will have the document to edit.
+If you wish you can add a reference to another git repository to track your own changes.

 ## Use it in [Overleaf](https://www.overleaf.com)